francois-berder/iot-heater/README.md

 - Raspberry Pi Zero W
 - SIM5320E with its 3G antenna
-- UPS PICO hat
-- a micro USB to micro USB
+- a micro USB to micro USB cable
 - some spacers
 - microSD card
-- 40-pin header to connect UPS pico hat to Raspberry Pi

 ### Software